bigfix/developer.bigfix.com/site/pages/relevance/guide/session/wizardinspectors.md

 These are Console-only Inspectors that return a list of the available BES Wizard variables.

-Click [here](/relevance/reference/bes-wizard-variable.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-wizard-variable.html) to access the page describing these inspectors.

 ---